sumeetonline90/SalesPulse-CAP/PROGRESS_STATUS.md

 - **Git Repository**: https://github.com/sumeetonline90/SalesPulse-CAP

 ### 🎯 Current Status:
-**FULLY FUNCTIONAL WITH OData V4 COMPLIANCE** - The application is now a complete, production-ready sales analytics platform with persistent data storage, full CRUD operations following official OData V4 standards, duplicate handling, and interactive geography charts.
-Successfully deployed to SAP BTP with all enhanced features working perfectly and all CRUD operations functioning reliably.
+**PARTIALLY FUNCTIONAL - CRUD ISSUES REMAINING** - The application has been enhanced with OData V4 compliance implementation, but CRUD operations are still not working properly.
+Excel upload and basic functionality work, but Create, Update, Delete operations need further debugging.
+Geography chart is not displaying data.
+These issues will be addressed in the next development session.

 ### 🧪 Testing Results:
 1. ✅ UI application loads correctly at root URL